-We had the pleasure of speaking with Oren Jacob, Co-Founder and CEO of PullString.
-In Part 1 of this series, we discussed what makes a great computer conversation.
+We had the pleasure of speaking with Oren Jacob, Co-Founder, and CEO of PullString about optimizing customer experience via conversational marketing.
+In Part 1 of this series, we discuss the PullString voice analysis platform.

 RB: Welcome to the Rapportboost podcast series, where we interview thought leaders applying AI to conversational platforms.
 For today’s podcast, I am happy to introduce Oren Jacob, cofounder and CEO of PullString.
 Oren, can you please start by providing a brief overview of your company and product offerings?

 Oren Jacob: PullString offers a product called Converse, along with our conversation cloud platform, to enterprises that want to build great voice experiences for Amazon Alexa, Google Assistant, and IoT devices.

 We primarily work with verticals like entertainment, media, gaming, pharma and financial services.
 Those large companies that want to build fantastic computer based conversation between brands and the end consumers who have an Alexa in their house, for example, use Converse to build Alexa skills that way and do it very successfully.